One of the greatest misconceptions that plague the name of lock picking and locksport is that the craft itself is born from malicious roots.

 You never know how many pins you may be facing, what the bitting is like, if there is any corrosion or broken parts that may stump you, or if there are any additional security features that will laugh in your face as you struggle along the path to an unlock.

 The reality of picking a random lock is that is can be fast or it can be painfully slow, difficult, and in all ways unpredictable.
-This is not the ideal method of entry for anyone whose very freedom depends on haste and predictability.
+This is not the ideal method of entry for anyone who's very freedom depends on haste and predictability.

 Every second that a burglar spends attempting to pick a lock is a second closer to being seen, caught, or arrested.